 Who we are?

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation (‘UK GDPR’) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.

 The Kent and Medway Domestic Abuse Services website provides a single point of contact for victims, professionals and others affected by domestic abuse and provides signposting.
 The website offers generic advice and detailed information on local Domestic Abuse support services, as well as access to other forms of support.